zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_01_en-US_ARCHITECTURE_OF_THE_ECHO.md

 Consider a hand moving through dense water.
 Behind the hand, a wake forms—a ghostly pattern that follows the hand's motion.

 The hand's movement has already been made.
 The wake's general structure is determined by that movement.
-But the wake is not a passive recording—it has its own turbulent dynamics, its own vortices, its own chaotic evolution.
+But the wake is not a passive recording, it has its own turbulent dynamics, its own vortices, its own chaotic evolution.

 **Application:** The primordial voice has already spoken.
 The general structure of our cascade is thereby established.
-But within each branch, the internal dynamics—our choices, our evolution, our creative expressions—remain genuinely open.
+But within each branch, the internal dynamics, our choices, our evolution, our creative expressions remain genuinely open.

 ### 6.3 Determined Origin, Open Future